emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/testing.md

 If you are starting a new project using an example from [near.dev](http://near.dev) Jest should be automatically installed as a development dependency and will be configured to run end-to-end tests.
 If you explore the `package.json` file you will see that the `"testEnvironment"` for Jest is set to `"near-cli/test_environment"`.
 In addition to this, there is a file `test.near.json` in the `neardev/shared-test` directory.
 This file contains an `account_id` as well as a `private_key` that is required for performing these tests.

-Lets take a look at an example of end-to-end tests from the [Axion Guest-Book](https://examples.near.org/guest-book) example.
+Lets take a look at an example of end-to-end tests from the [Fermi Guest-Book](https://examples.near.org/guest-book) example.
 Here we have included two additional features to our tests.
   1) declaring mutable variables before a test that all subsequent tests have access to
   2) integrating the `beforeAll` function that will perform a series of routines before each and every test